Welcome to the Info TEST server!

 The SSH Agent

-The ssh-agent program allows you to cache your private ssh key(s) so that you only get the passphrase challenge once per session.
-It avoids having to enter the passphrase for each ssh or slogin or scp command that you use.
+The ssh-agent program allows you to unlock your private ssh key(s) so that you only get the passphrase challenge once per session.
+It avoids having to enter the passphrase for each ssh or scp command that you use.
+Most Linux and MacOS desktop environments integrate ssh-agent into their system keychain or other secrets management.

 A pre-requisite for making (sensible) use of the agent is the (usually one-time) generation of keys.
 See the section below on ssh keys for how to create a public-private set of keys for your account, if you have not already done so.